shadimsh/Conference-Management-System/README.md

 Conferences have abstract submission deadline, paper submission deadline, review deadline, start date and end date.
 For example authors can't submit abstracts to conferences if abstract submissino deadline has passed.

 All information about acceptance of papers or review assignments etc. are mailed to people who are concerned about that information.

+All 3 type users have to sign up to the system.
+Chairs and reviewers need to be confirmed by system admin.
+Admin login is email:admin, password:admin.

+# Running the project
+If you wanna run the project create a python 3 virtual environment and then you can install the dependencies using pip install reqiurements.txt command inside the main folder.
+Then run python manage.py runserver command to run the app.
+You can use it from localhost:8000.